 First step – choose direction!
 Think of your interests.
 Think of your dreams.
-And do a little research about things like travel costs, costs of living and VISA requirements.
+And do a research about things like travel costs, costs of living and VISA requirements.
 In the end choose one destination and buy one way ticket.

-We fully agree with Jessica and Stephen from Flying the nest, who for the first long term travel recommends to go to region like Southeast Asia.
+We fully agree with Jessica and Stephen from Flying the nest, who for the first long term travel recommends to go to a region like Southeast Asia.
 Because it’s cheap.
 It’s exotic and interesting.
 And there you will meet many other travelers like you.

 If we could change one thing – we would start saving money much earlier.
-We started to do it almost at the very last moment, 4 months before going on our long term travel.
+We started to do it almost at the very last moment, 4 months before going on our long term trip.
 From that moment we spent money only on food and bills.
 And at the end before leaving Latvia we sold (or gave away) everything we had.